Blonde Indian: an Alaska Native Memoir by Ernestine Hayes

 Jonas Lamb, Assistant Professor of Library Science/Public Services Librarian, Co-chair

-Sara Minton, Assistant Professor of English
+Lisa Richardson, Assistant Professor of Education

 Do you know of a great book that could create community and conversation on campus through the OCOB program?
 If so, the Selection Committee invites you to submit your idea for the next book.
 We look forward to adding your nominations to the ongoing consideration pool.
 Please keep in mind the program goals, selection criteria and we'd love to hear your ideas for related programming.

 The OCOB Student internship will provide students with experience in the management, marketing and promotion of arts and culture events by assisting in the production of the campus-wide common reading program, One Campus, One Book and related campus and community events.
 This internship will also incorporate independent networking around the City and Borough of Juneau with the purpose of determining how arts and culture organizations develop, budget, staff, coordinate logistics, and evaluate their programs and events.
 Duties vary between Fall and Spring Internship opportunities and each interested student is encouraged to work with their faculty advisor and OCOB faculty sponsors to adapt the internship to meet their program needs.
 The OCOB internship can be adapted to meet a variety of programatic needs including Humanities, Communication, English and more.
 Student interns can also choose to enroll at either 291/391/491 levels and typically for 3 credits (requires 150 clock hours).
+These internship opportunities are open until filled.
+Deadline to apply for fall is May 1 of the prior year and the deadline for the spring internship is December 1.

 Objectives: One objective of the internship will be to provide the student an opportunity to actively participate in the management, marketing and promotion of an arts and culture event.